 That was a brief demonstration but I hope it gives you a good idea of the profiling and analytical capabilities of Experian Pandora.

-When customer information is accurate, standardized, and not duplicated in your systems, your customers are more likely to receive your correspondence.
-Properly formatted data improves your brand’s image and makes a great impression on potential customers.
+Properly formatted data improves your brand’s image and makes a great impression with current and potential customers.

 of CDOs report that data profiling was their biggest data management challenge in 2017